MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAutoDeploymentRuleDeployment.md

 ```

 ### -UserNotification

 Specifies the notification behavior of the user visual experience.
-The acceptable values for this parameter are:

-- DisplayAll
-- DisplaySoftwareCenterOnly
-- HideAll

 ```yaml
 Type: UserNotificationOption